-64. The Companies' return to profitability was not surprising.
-Although they had reported significant declines in their net worth as a result of highly questionable accounting decisions, even in the early years of conservatorship they had continued to generate enough cash to cover their expenses.
+74. As explained above, the "losses" Fannie and Freddie experienced under conservatorship were driven primarily by temporary and overly pessimistic accounting decisions, not by a failure to generate enough revenue to cover their expenses.
+Indeed, although they had reported significant declines in their net worth as a result of highly questionable accounting decisions, even in the early years of conservatorship they had continued to generate enough cash to cover their expenses.
 As the following chart illustrates, the Companies' annual net operating revenue has exceeded their net operating expenses in every year during the conservatorships except 2010, and their actual losses were never so severe that they would have had a negative net worth but for the excessively pessimistic treatment of deferred tax assets and loan loss reserves: